FAQ's - Vertrouwensketen

 Participation

-What can parties realistically expect of me?
+What can parties demand of me as one of the links in the chain?
 As a chain partner, I need time to prepare for the Secure Chain.

 In principle, participation in the Secure Chain constitutes an agreement between the shipping line/ship agent and its customer (the so-called release-to-party).
-If you, as a chain partner of this customer, feel that you will not be ready in time – due to required system adjustments, for example – then it is important to contact them.
-The Portbase services for the Secure Chain are not just available via a system interface, but also as a web service.
+If you are one of the links in the underlying chain, but do not feel confident that you are ready for participation yet — due to required system adjustments, for example -then it is important to contact your client.
+The Portbase services for the Secure Chain are not only available via a system interface, but also as web services.
 Click here for more information.

 Participation